fanchangjun/fanchangjun.github.io/_pages/about.md

 <div class="lang-en" markdown="1">

 I am currently an Associate Professor at the College of Systems Engineering, National University of Defense Technology (NUDT), China.
-I received my bachelor and PhD degrees both at NUDT, where I had the fortune to be a visiting PhD student at UCLA from 2017 to 2019, advised by Prof. [Yizhou Sun](https://web.cs.ucla.edu/~yzsun/), during which I also worked closely with Prof. [Yang-Yu Liu](https://yangyuliu.bwh.harvard.edu/) from Harvard Medical School.
+I received my bachelor and PhD degrees both at NUDT, where I had the fortune to be a visiting PhD student at University of California, Los Angeles (UCLA) from 2017 to 2019, advised by Prof. [Yizhou Sun](https://web.cs.ucla.edu/~yzsun/), during which I also worked closely with Prof. [Yang-Yu Liu](https://yangyuliu.bwh.harvard.edu/) from Harvard Medical School.
 My research interests include complex network, deep graph learning, and combinatorial optimization.

 </div>